toilacube/Job-Search-Platform/README.md

   ![](./schema.png)

-- The job recommendation in task 6 was built using the **Full Text Search** feature from PostgreSQL.
+- **The job recommendation** in task 6 was built using the **Full Text Search** feature from PostgreSQL, job will be recommended base on user skills and job description.

 - The 2FA service workflow: